Hotel Transylvania 3 Parents Guide

 Should I take my child to see Hotel Transylvania 3?

 Related: Hotel Transylvania 3 Glow in the Dark Slime Recipe!

 Sometimes it’s tricky to answer these questions in my parents guide to movies.
 I had no problem telling parents that kids might be overwhelmed in my Doctor Strange parent review and my Jumanji parents guide.

-But I'm also into being honest and encouraging when we're talking about quality entertainment.
+But I’m also into being honest and encouraging when we’re talking about quality entertainment.
+My Toy Story 4 parent review is full of information.
 Writing the Peter Rabbit parent review and my Incredibles 2 parents guide were no-brainers.
-They're just great family movies that hit the right balance of storytelling, comedy and drama.
+They’re just great family movies that hit the right balance of storytelling, comedy and drama.

 In this Hotel Transylvania 3 parents guide, I can help with your questions.
 Here’s a start to my answers:

 - Hotel Transylvania 3 is not too scary for kids.